LANGSTONE HARBOUR BOARD

 2. An important feature of the constitution is the requirement for an Advisory Committee.
 This comprises the following representatives from a range of Harbour stakeholders.

 The Board have a duty to consult the Advisory Committee on all matters substantially affecting the preservation, regulation, management and improvement of the Harbour.
 The Board must also consider any matters referred to them on these topics by the Advisory Committee, and must pay the Advisory Committee’s reasonable secretarial expenses.

 Powers of the Board

 3. (i) The Board has power to provide moorings, buoys and other apparatus and facilities for vessels and houseboats, both on land owned or leased by the Board and on other land with the consent of the owner.
 There is power to levy reasonable charges for vessels and houseboats using moorings and other apparatus.
 Before the Board was established, the Harbour was within the Dockyard Port of Portsmouth and the Queen’s Harbour Master controlled the moorings.
-As explained in paragraph 1 this is not now the case and the Queen’s Harbour Master has no authority within the harbour.
+As explained in paragraph 1 this is not now the case and the King’s Harbour Master has no authority within the harbour.